 Watching the sun rise each morning is a powerful reminder to my soul about the power I have, to rise above the darker situations I have experienced in my life, to identify only with the light I see in the sky.
 The sun is always there, even if we can not see it.
 Our soul is like that, too.
-We can not see it, but we have this incredible power deep inside our being that is always there to guide us and help us see the light in each and every situation.
+We can not see it, but we have this incredible power deep inside our being that is always there to guide us and help us see the

 Our mind can be our best friend or worst enemy.
 Welcome the sun’s presence into your life and allow the Sun, symbolizing your own soul, to inspire each of your actions for the coming day, so you can be guided by the light of your own highest consciousness to make choices that bring you abiding health and happiness.